Tao-Hu/VarianceComponentTest.jl/docs/examples/examples.md

 ---
 ## Parallel computing

-If your machine has multiple cores, and annotation file is available, you can active the parallel computing mode to speed up the calculations.
+If your machine has multiple cores, you can active the parallel computing mode to speed up the calculations.
 For example, you want to distribute the computings to 4 processes

 ```julia
 julia> addprocs(4)